Aidar5/nattoeng/docs/source/book/22_textfsm/2_textfsm_examples.rst

 Similarly, lines that describe the third and fourth ports should be written to template.
 But, because the output can have a different number of ports, you have to move Record rule to separate line so that it is not tied to a specific number of ports in string.

-For example, if Record is located after the line that describes four ports, for a situation there are fewer ports in the line the entry will not be executed.я.
+For example, if Record is located after the line that describes four ports, for a situation with fewer ports in the line the entry will not be executed.

 The resulting template (templates/sh_ether_channelsummary.txt file):